 A directory is a logical separation within a volume where you store files and subordinate directories, called subdirectories.
 The directory is a special type of file that contains a list of its files and subdirectories.
 It can also contain metadata about the directory, such as who can access it and its attributes.
+For NetWare Traditional, the directory’s metadata is stored in a Directory Entry Table (DET), separate from the directory itself.

 A file is the basic logical container for storing information, such as an image, a document, a program, text, or a database.